renjmindy/COVID19-XRayPneumoniaImageClassifier/SimCLR-TF2/readme.md

 ## What's the contrastive learning?

-Contrastive learning attemps to teach machines how to differentiate similar objusts from dissimilar ones without the need of manual annotation.
+Contrastive learning attemps to teach machines how to differentiate similar objusts from dissimilar ones without the need of manual annotation (aka: supervised learning).

   Fig. 3                     |   Fig. 4
 :----------------------------:|:------------------------------: